 - An In-Universe example in Harry Potter and the Deathly Hallows: When Harry learns through the Pensieve that Snape was good the whole time and that he had loved Harry's mother since childhood, both new and old scenes are shown in this light.

 - The Illusionist is narrated by Chief Inspector Uhl.
 In the film, a Love Triangle develops between Sophie, the stage magician Eisenheim and Crown Prince Leopold; Sophie is engaged to the latter, but does not love him.
 When Sophie attempts to leave a drunken Leopold, he chases after her brandishing a sword, and the following morning her body is recovered.
 Eisenheim, anguished by her death, puts on a series of magic shows in which he speaks with Sophie's ghost, and she implicates Leopold in her death.
 Growing unnerved and paranoid, Leopold kills himself.
 After a chance encounter with Eisenheim in the streets, Chief Inspector Uhl has a "Eureka!"
 Moment, and the audience is shown a montage of clips and lines of dialogue from the film explaining The Reveal: Eisenheim and Sophie faked Sophie's death in order to escape from Leopold and drive him to suicide.

-- Married to the Mob: FBI Agent Mike Downey encounters mobster Tony Russo throughout the movie while in various disguises.
+- Married to the Mob: Mobster Tony Russo encounters FBI Agent Mike Downey wearing various disguises throughout the movie.
 After the last encounter, Russo realizes why Downey looks so familiar, flashing back to Downey's various disguises, and deduces he must be some kind of undercover police officer.